Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/customer-feedback.md

 * Feedback is provided through the Customer Portal and the Employee Portal.
 * You can include a link in your closure email templates directing customers to where the feedback can be provided.
 * Feedback can be requested in the form of a simple star rating and configurable feedback questions.
-* Feedback can be enabled for incidents and services requests.
+* Feedback can be enabled for incidents and service requests.
 * Feedback on a request can be open-ended or time-limited.
 * Feedback information can be viewed on the related request or reported on using the [reports](/servicemanager-config/reporting/reports) and advanced analytics.